Olexify/Olexify/README.md

 **I build software that helps people learn, and I'm betting my career on it.**

-Teaching tools stick around.
+Educational software that sticks with you around.
 If someone picks up a language, or a better way of thinking, they keep it and they pass it on.
 That's the most useful thing I know how to make, and it's what I'd like the work judged on.

-Digital workshop · Ukraine · Build, learn, repeat
+Digital workshop · Ukraine · Create.
+Serve.
+Thrive

 [![olexify.dev](https://img.shields.io/badge/olexify.dev-0F172A?style=flat-square&logo=firefoxbrowser&logoColor=white)](https://olexify.dev)
 [![Email](https://img.shields.io/badge/Email-0F172A?style=flat-square&logo=gmail&logoColor=white)](mailto:olexifyyy@gmail.com)